 Companies looking to expand their accounting and finance teams are running into a problem.
 In the current economy, there just aren’t enough accounting and finance professionals to go around.
-While total U.S. employment is relatively low at just 4.1 percent as of December 2017, the unemployment rate for accounting and finance professionals is less than half that.
+While total U.S. employment is at just 3.8 percent as of June 2018, the unemployment rate for accounting and finance professionals is even lower than that.
 This means more employers are having trouble filling job openings.
 There is also more competition to hold on to the talent they already have.
 So how can HR leaders respond to a climate in which accounting and finance talent is increasingly scarce?
 Here are three suggestions for how to win the hiring game in a tight labor market.

 Inspire your existing talent